wchang88/mnlp-blog/blog.md

-Winnie Chang and Tianyue Ou, Multilingual Natural Language Processing Blog
+Winnie Chang [winniech] and Tianyue Ou, Multilingual Natural Language Processing Blog
 # Hallucinations in Large Multilingual Translation Models

 >  What is Hallucination?